Sephaniaalx/simple_shell/README.md

-Our Readme for the shell project project donr by Hendricks and Sephania
+Our Readme for the shell project project done by Hendricks and Sephania